-If you have a valid Medicare card you are entitled to claim under Medicare for a full comprehensive eye examination once every 36 months, or if you are over the age of 65 years, once every 12 months.
+If you have a valid Medicare Card you are entitled to claim under Medicare for a full comprehensive eye examination once every 36 months, or if you are over the age of 65 years, once every 12 months.
 A full comprehensive eye examination includes not only the refraction, (which determines whether there is a need a prescription for glasses or contact lenses), but also assessing the health of your eyes.
-The Optometrist will also check for a wide range of ocular disorders including symptoms of glaucoma, diabetes, cataracts and Macular Degeneration.
+The optometrist Sydney CBD will also check for a wide range of ocular disorders including symptoms of glaucoma, diabetes, cataracts, and Macular Degeneration.

-There are many tests our Optometrist can bulk bill through Medicare, however there are some limitations on which services Medicare can pay for.
-A Contact lens eye test is one area that Medicare does not automatically cover you for.
-Usually, if your prescription is quite high (over 5 Dioptres) you may be able to claim some of the contact lens eye test fee back from Medicare.
-Our Optometrist at our George St Sydney CBD office can explain if we can bill Medicare, and whether there will be any out of pocket expense.
+There are many tests our Optometrist can bulk bill through Medicare, however, there are some limitations on which services Medicare can pay for.
+A contact lens eye test is one area that Medicare does not automatically cover you for.
+Usually, if your prescription is quite high (over 5 Dioptres) you may be able to claim some of the contact lens eye test fees back from Medicare.
+Our Optometrist at our George St Sydney CBD office can explain if we can bill Medicare and whether there will be any out of the pocket expense.

-At Personal Eyes Optometry’s George Street Sydney office we have two full time optometrists at your disposal, Mr Colin Wood and Mr John Della Marta.
-Both Colin and John have had over 35 years experience each as optometrists and obtained their Bachelor of Optometry degrees from University of New South Wales.
-Colin and John have a vast experience in the fitting of all types of contact lenses including the new daily disposable contact lenses and are well versed in the issues faced by office workers who can spend 8 hours a day staring at computer screens.
+At Personal Eyes Optometry’s George Street Sydney office we have two full-time optometrists at your disposal, Mr. Colin Wood and Mr. John Della Marta.
+Both Colin and John have had over 35 years of experience each as optometrists and obtained their Bachelor of Optometry degrees from the University of New South Wales.
+Colin and John have vast experience in the fitting of all types of contact lenses including the new daily disposable contact lenses and are well versed in the issues faced by office workers who can spend 8 hours a day staring at computer screens.

-During your Medicare eye test at our Sydney CBD office a number Ophthalmic instrument may be used to assist in the examination.
+During your Medicare eye test at our Sydney CBD office, a number of Ophthalmic instruments may be used to assist in the examination.